daneb/my_lifes_playbook/README.md

 2. Manager's user manual for team

 ## 1. Rules of Managing
+> Only by pride cometh contention - Proverbs 13:10

 	* Lead by example but don't absolve responsibility.
 	* Delegate.
 	* Record all interactions, document and distribute.
 	* Changes to processes need solid agreement.
 	* Collaborate instead of dictate, but dictate when collaboration can't reach resolution.
+	* Conflict is a natural part of business and it's healthy.
+Particularly where the individuals come from different backgrounds.
+This allows the shaping of problems and solutions in different ways.
+It's important to recognize that and to share your views (that are different) in a cordial manner.
+Contention is usually a sign of your ego kicking in.

 ## 2. Manager's User Manual